-- A. 50% of the 2018 performance rights have TSR as the vesting condition with a threshold target of 8% per annum compounded and a stretch target of 12% per annum compounded.
-These performance rights have a fair value of \$0.53 each.
-50% of the 2018 performance rights have EPS growth as the vesting condition with a threshold target of 5.7 cents per share and a stretch target of 6.1 cents per share.
-These performance rights have a fair value of \$0.75 each.
-Subsequent to 30 June 2020 the vesting conditions in respect of the 2018 performance rights have been performance tested and it has been determined that none of the performance rights held by Mr Dunn and Mr Douglass have vested and as a result all 2018 performance rights will be forfeited. - B. 50% of the 2019 performance rights have TSR as the vesting condition with a threshold target of 8% per annum compounded and a stretch target of 12% per annum compounded.
+- A. 50% of the 2019 performance rights have TSR as the vesting condition with a threshold target of 8% per annum compounded and a stretch target of 12% per annum compounded.
 These performance rights have a fair value of \$0.29 each.
 50% of the 2019 performance rights have EPS growth as the vesting condition with a threshold target of 6.1 cents per share and a stretch target of 6.8 cents per share.
-These performance rights have a fair value of \$0.59 each. - C. The vesting conditions and fair values of the 2020 performance rights are set out above.
+These performance rights have a fair value of \$0.59 each.
+Subsequent to 30 June 2021, the vesting conditions in respect of the 2019 performance rights have been performance tested and it has been determined that 50% of the performance rights held by Mr Dunn and Mr Douglass have vested and 50% of the performance rights will be forfeited. - B. 50% of the 2020 performance rights have TSR as the vesting condition with a threshold target of 8% per annum compounded and a stretch target of 12% per annum compounded.
+These performance rights have a fair value of \$0.29 each.
+50% of the 2019 performance rights have EPS growth as the vesting condition with a threshold target of 6.8 cents per share and a stretch target of 7.6 cents per share.
+These performance rights have a fair value of \$0.49 each. - C. The vesting conditions and fair values of the 2021 performance rights are set out above.